usnistgov/FIPS201/_FIPS201/authentication.md

 - Zone 10F – Agency, Department, or Organization;
 - Zones 14F and 19F – Card Expiration Date;
 - Zone 15F – Color-Coding for Employee Affiliation;
-- Zone 1B – Agency Card Serial Number (back of card);
+- Zone 1B – Agency Card Serial Number (back of card); and
 - Zone 2B – Issuer Identification Number (back of card).

 The PIV Card MAY also bear optional components, some of which are: